 If you are keen to give kayaking a go then great, the Nomad Kayak Club can cater for complete novices.
 First we ask that you let us know by emailing email@example.com.
 We will arrange for you to attend the next available 'Come & Try it' session and be introduced to one of our coaches.

 In most cases you will need to be aged 10 or above to be able to participate safely, although the main requirement is height - a kayak requires a certain amount of the body to be above the top of the cockpit in order to paddle.

 Prior to attending your session there is some paperwork, it is important that this is all complete as we cannot allow anyone to take to the water without all the paperwork in place.
-Before having to join the club, three 'Come and Try it' sessions are allowed, 1st session £10 (redeemable against membership) 2nd & 3rd sessions £5 each (non-redeemable against membership).
+Before having to join the club, three 'Come and Try it' sessions are allowed, the cost of a session is £10.
 Further information about 'Come and Try it' sessions can be seen here: A useful guide to attending a Come & Try session.